dennuguyen/comp3311/tut09/README.md

 - FavouritePlayers has no non-trivial FDs
 - FavouriteTeams has no non-trivial FDs

-Candidate keys are A, C, {E} by inspection.
+Candidate keys are {A, C, E} by inspection.

 Is BCNF because all LHS of {A->B, C->D, E->F} contains a candidate key set.